iarsystems/bx-github-ci/README.md

 ### Build server
 The __build server__ will contain the [__IAR Build Tools for Linux__][iar-bx-url] installed.

 It will also use the [GitHub's Actions][gh-actions-url] workflow relying on its [self-hosted runners][gh-shr-url] feature.
-This runner will be configured to automatically connect directly to a corresponding GitHub [__private__][gh-shr-priv-url] repository containing one or more software projects, clone the repository and then use the __IAR Build Tools for Linux__ to build and analyze these projects.
+This runner will be configured to automatically connect to the corresponding [__private__][gh-shr-priv-url] repository containing one or more software projects, clone the repository and then use the __IAR Build Tools for Linux__ to build and analyze these projects.

 ### Development workstation